-In Volume 1, the Authority recommends that SunWater undertake a review of its planning policies, processes and procedures to better achieve its strategic objectives.
-The Authority also recommends that SunWater needs to improve the usefulness of its information systems.
+In Volume 1, the Authority recommended that SunWater undertake a review of its planning policies, processes and procedures to better achieve its strategic objectives.
+The Authority also recommended that SunWater improve the usefulness of its information systems.
 In particular, SunWater needs to document and access relevant information necessary to: